Blog

 To identify the best platform for their badging needs, issuers should create a primary list of must-have features and a secondary list of features that would be nice to have.
 They use these lists to review and assess the suitability of different platforms by comparing platform feature lists, using trial accounts, and exploring platform demos.

-For a comprehensive breakdown on the process of evaluating digital badging platforms, read our article: How to Choose Digital Credentialing Software.
+For a comprehensive breakdown on the process of evaluating digital badging platforms, read our guide: Choosing the Right Digital Credential Platform: A Guide for Vendor Evaluation.

 Making the Switch to Digital Badging with Accredible